 B) Enable Two-Factor Authentication (2FA)

 2FA has had its fair share of criticism from employees in the past.
-Often labelled as “inconvenient”, this added level of security might require an extra step when logging in, but the protection it boasts is surely worth it.
-Encouraging employees to use 2FA might just reduce some of those unneeded risks.
+Often labeled as “inconvenient”, this added level of security might require an extra step when logging in, but the protection it boasts is surely worth it.
+Encouraging employees to use 2FA or MFA might just reduce some of those unneeded risks.

 C) Monitor and Enforce